KyNorthstar/blog/beta/2024-12-21-Image-generators-energy-usage.md

     <aside>Googling <strong>1</strong> image vs generating <strong>8</strong> images</aside>
 </figure>

-That means the energy it takes to google 1 image could generate **~22 images!**
+That means the energy it takes to google 1 image could **generate ~28 images!**

 Nowhere near the difference we saw with comparing to Fortnite or artists, but we all expected that a single Google search takes less energy than those.

-Still, it's important to note that this is the first comparison we've done where the most-energy-intensive estimate for generating 8 images is higher than this, though the low-estimate is still notably lower.
+Still, it's important to note that this is the first comparison we've done where the most-energy-intensive estimate for generating 8 images is higher than an alternative (Generating 8 images can be about ~2.2× more energy usage than the most-efficient Google search), though the low-estimate is still notably lower (A Google search can be about ~6.7× more energy than generating 8 images).